-DISPLACED: Contemporary Artists Confront the Global Refugee Crisis
+DISPLACED: Contemporary Artists Confront the Global Refugee Crisis (postponed)

-To do our part in flattening the curve on the spread of COVID-19, SITE is temporarily closed until further notice.
+Displaced was scheduled to open on March 20 but to do our part in flattening the curve on the spread of COVID-19, SITE is temporarily closed until further notice.
 To learn more about Displaced, download our gallery guide here.

 Displaced: Contemporary Artists Confront the Global Refugee Crisis is an exhibition focusing on human migrations and displacements of the past, present, and future.
 Through works created in a range of media, artists from around the globe foreground forgotten histories, ask us to bear witness to the highest levels of human displacement on record, and imagine futures where migration is essential for survival.
 The exhibition poses critical questions around this global crisis, and illuminates the complexities surrounding the urgent social, political, and environmental issues that frame the circumstances of displacement.